MicrosoftDocs/customer-insights/ci-docs/audience-insights/measure-builder.md

    - **Min**
    - **First**: takes the first value of the data record
    - **Last**: takes the last value that was added to the data record
+   - **ArgMax**: finds the data record giving the maximum value from a target function
+   - **ArgMin**: finds the data record giving the minimum value from a target function

 1. Select **Add attribute** to select the data you need to create this measure.